tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 Also, might be usefull to start the services one by one and checking, in each step, the status of the most recently started service.

-You can see runtime messages for a service with the command
+You can see runtime messages about a service, with the command
 ```bash
 sudo journalctl -u <unit-name> -f
 ```